-Cinchy has the ability to have data change approvals turned on (configured by builders) when data is added or removed from a table view.
+Cinchy can have data change approvals for when data is added or removed from a table view.
 A change approval process can be put into place for the addition or removal of specific data.
 If you have been identified as an "Approval" of data you will have the ability to:

 To approve or reject a cell/row of data, complete the following:

-The Collaboration log is accessible from each and every table within Cinchy (including metadata).
-It allows you to see the version history of ALL changes that have been made to an individual row of data.
+The Collaboration log is accessible from every table within Cinchy (including metadata).
+It shows the version history of ALL changes that have been made to an individual row of data.